whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Create another new version: `modified`
 1. While viewing Run > Files > External Data, restore from `init` - you should see no datasets
 1. Rename the `modified` Version to `something else`
-1. In the same view, restore back to `something else` - you should see the dataset you added
+1. Restore back to `something else` - you should see the dataset you added
 1. Run the tale.
 Confirm the versions are available under `../versions` in-container and that the contents including metadata are as expected
 1. View Info for a version
 1. Rename a version.
 Confirm rename in container.